letmejustputthishere/chain-fusion-starter/README.md

 [maryjanyes](https://github.com/maryjanyes) did some rust coding.

 [malteish](https://github.com/malteish) did most of the architecture, infrastructure, documentation, and solidity stuff, as well as some rust.

+# Stuff

+Beware: start nonce is currently hard-coded in lifecycle.rs.
+This is not a good idea, but it's a hackathon project.
+Don't use this in production.
+Or do, I'm not your mom.